 Herschel Latest News

 Herschel was successfully launched together with Planck on 14 May 2009.
-Science observing started in autumn 2009, and continued until end-of-helium which took place on 29 April 2013, in DTCP#1447 after successfully performing all observing scheduled for OD#1446.
+Science observing started in autumn 2009 and continued until 29 April 2013, when end-of-helium took place in DTCP#1447 after successfully performing all observing scheduled for OD#1446.

 'The Universe Explored by Herschel' symposium material posted!

 The Universe Explored by Herschel symposium was held on 15-18 October 2013 to present, discuss, and take stock of the scientific results based on Herschel to date.
 In the four days 114 talks were given and about 200 posters displayed by over 350 attendees.
 We want to collect all presentations (talks and posters) for posting on the symposium website; the talks are basically there, but many more posters are still needed!
 We also want to thank everyone who participated and helped making the symposium a very successful event.
 Thank you!